-The analysis of policies poses a persistent challenge, as these documents are lengthy, vague, and full of legal jargon, which complicates automated processing~\cite{delalamo2022mapping, rodriguez2024sharing}.
-In Switzerland, this difficulty is compounded by the multilingual environment.
-As a result, any empirical compliance assessment must be able to accommodate this linguistic diversity without introducing systematic biases.
+The analysis of policies poses a persistent challenge, as they are lengthy, vague, and full of legal jargon, which complicates automated processing~\cite{delalamo2022mapping, rodriguez2024sharing}.
+In Switzerland, like in the EU, this difficulty is compounded by the multilingual environment.
+As a result, any empirical assessment of disclosures must be able to accommodate this linguistic diversity without introducing biases.

-Traditional computational approaches (see Section~\ref{subsec:Computational analyses of policies}) are poorly suited to this task.
+Traditional computational approaches (see Section~\ref{sec:computational_analyses}) are poorly suited to this task.
 Symbolic methods and lexicon-based classifiers have been developed almost exclusively for English.
 Supervised learning approaches depend on annotated corpora that exist primarily in English (e.g., OPP-115) and cannot be directly applied to other languages without extensive re-annotation.
-Even deep learning models such as Polisis~\cite{harkous_polisis_2018} or MAPS~\cite{zimmeck2019maps} rely on English-only training data and fixed taxonomies, reinforcing an anglophone bias~\cite{mhaidli2023researchers} that limits their adequacy in the Swiss context.
+Even deep learning models such as Polisis~\cite{harkous-polisis-2018} or MAPS~\cite{zimmeck2019maps} rely on English-only training data and fixed taxonomies, reinforcing an anglophone bias~\cite{mhaidli2023researchers} that limits their adequacy in the Swiss context.

-LLMs provide a more flexible alternative.
-A single model can be applied across different languages without retraining, avoiding the need for language-specific resources or feature engineering.
-At the same time, LLMs can capture compliance-relevant obligations---such as duties to inform users---in a consistent manner across the languages.
-Importantly, their performance must still be assessed against independent human-coded data to ensure the accuracy, completeness, and legal relevance of model outputs, as even LLMs are not immune to decreased performance in specific languages.
+LLMs provide a more flexible alternative: a single model can be applied across different languages without retraining, avoiding the need for language-specific resources or feature engineering.
+At the same time, LLMs can capture compliance-relevant disclosures---such as the purposes of data processing---in a consistent manner across languages.
+Importantly, their performance must still be assessed against independent human-coded data to ensure the accuracy, completeness, and legal relevance of model outputs, as LLMs are not immune to decreased performance in specific languages.